Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Machine Learning/KNN/README.md

 Notes: K means are the number of neighbor samples that are used, So if k = 6, means that we'll predict our new sample based on 6 neighbors and look at their classes

-The Algorithm are as shown below
+The Algorithm are as shown below (*refresh page to reset the gif below)

 ![img1](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Machine%20Learning/KNN/KNN-Classification.gif)